Von Neumann–Bernays–Gödel set theory: Classes and sets

 The approach adopted in this article is that of Gödel with Mendelson's modification.
-This means that NBG is an axiomatic system in first-order predicate logic with equality, and its only primitive notions are class and the membership relation.
+This means that NBG is an axiomatic system in first-order predicate logic with equality, and its only primitive notions are of classes and the membership relation.

 Definitions and axioms of extensionality and pairing

 A set is a class that belongs to at least one class: $A$ is a set if and only if $\exist C(A \in C)$.

 A class that is not a set is called a proper class: $A$ is a proper class if and only if $\forall C(A \notin C)$.

 Therefore, every class is either a set or a proper class, and no class is both.

 Gödel introduced the convention that uppercase variables range over classes, while lowercase variables range over sets.
 Gödel also used names that begin with an uppercase letter to denote particular classes, including functions and relations defined on the class of all sets.
 Gödel's convention is used in this article.
 It allows us to write: